A Different Approach To Family Medicine

 - Participating clinics are open extended hours, including on weekends.

-- If a patient’s family physician is unavailable, they will be able to see a different physician with full access to their medical record and history.
+- If a patient’s family physician is unavailable, they may be able to see a different physician with full access to their medical record and history.

 - Patients formally sign up with their family physician and become a rostered patient.